-A locale is a set of parameters that defines the user’s language, country and any special variant preferences that the user wants to see in their user interface.
-Usually a locale identifier consists of at least a language identifier and a region identifier.
+A language (or locale) on WebTranslateIt is defined by a set of parameters like the user’s language, country and any special variant preferences that the user wants to see in their user interface.
+Usually a language consists of at least a linguistic identifier and a regional identifier (for instance: English + United States will be “en-US”).

-When creating a project in WebTranslateIt, you are required to choose a source locale, as well as several target locales.
+When creating a project in WebTranslateIt, you are required to choose a source language, as well as several target languages.

-Files are mapped to locales in the File Manager.
-For instance, when you add a locale, WebTranslateIt automatically creates target files for each master file in the File Manager.
+Files are mapped to languages in the File Manager.
+For instance, when you add a language, WebTranslateIt automatically creates target files for each master file in the File Manager.

-Furthermore, when you add a new master file in WebTranslateIt, target files are automatically created and mapped to existing locales.
+Furthermore, when you add a new master file in WebTranslateIt, target files are automatically created and mapped to existing languages.

-Deleting a locale deletes the related files in the File Manager.
+Deleting a language deletes the related files in the File Manager.

-The locale builder allows you to construct locales.
+The language builder allows you to construct languages.
 To use it, start by typing the beginning of the language you want to use.

-In the example above, I typed “az” and the locale builder offers me a large choice of locales:
+In the example above, I typed “az” and the language builder offers me a large choice of languages:

 |Azerbaijani, Azerbaijan (Arabic)||az-AZ-Arab||Arabic|